Classic Costa Rica

 - More than 30 species of hummingbird to enjoy, including Fiery-throated and the delightful Snowcap

-- Forest mammals to look for include sloths, Mantled Howler, Kinkajou and Tent-making Bat
+- Forest mammals to look for include two sloths, Mantled Howler, Kinkajou and Tent-making Bat

 - Mangrove boat trip on Rio Tarcoles

-We visit La Paz Waterfall Garden, Cinchona feeders and La Virgen en route to La Selva.
+La Paz Waterfall Garden, Cinchona feeders and La Virgen en route to La Selva.
 Full day La Selva.
-La Quinta (2 nts, elevation 100m)
+La Quinta (2 nights, elevation 100m)

-To Rancho Naturalista with birding stops at Rio San Jose, Old Butterfly Garden & Cope’s feeders.
-Rancho Naturalista lodge (2 nts, elevation 900m)
+Rancho Naturalista with birding stops at Rio San Jose, Old Butterfly Garden and Cope’s feeders.
+Rancho Naturalista Lodge (2 nights, elevation 900m)

-Early morning Savegre, transfer to Pacific Coast via the paramo (3400m), Tolomuco feeders and Playa Hermosa.
-Hotel Villa Lapas (3 nts, 50m)
+Early morning Savegre, transfer to Pacific Coast via the paramo (3,400m), Tolomuco feeders and Playa Hermosa.
+Hotel Villa Lapas (3 nights, 50m)

 Full days in Carara National Park and Guanacaste with Rio Tarcoles mangrove boat trip

 Morning Villa Lapas, afternoon transfer to San José.
-Overnight flight London
+Overnight flight to UK

 Straddling the narrow neck of land that links the continents of North and South America, the tiny Republic of Costa Rica is blessed with coastlines on both the Pacific and Caribbean shore, while the volcanic mountains between reach so high they touch the clouds.
 This remarkable chance of geography has given rise to an outstandingly varied flora and fauna, allowing us to sample the enormous wealth of tropical American birds without the need to travel great distances.

-Upwards of 400 species are likely on our two-week birdwatching tour to Costa Rica.
-The birding really is exceptional and past trip highlights have included Sunbittern, Spotted Wood Quail, Ornate Hawk-eagle, Crested Owl, Resplendent Quetzal, Scarlet Macaw, Brown-billed Scythebill and Zeledonia - not to mention 30 or more species of jewel-like hummingbirds, a whole rainbow of exotically coloured tanagers and fascinating forest mammals such as the endearing Three-toed Sloth!
+Upwards of 400 species are likely on our two-week birdwatching tour and the birding is really exceptional.
+Past highlights have included Sunbittern, Spotted Wood Quail, Ornate Hawk-eagle, Crested Owl, Resplendent Quetzal, Scarlet Macaw, Brown-billed Scythebill and Wrenthrush - not to mention the 30 or more species of hummingbirds, a whole rainbow of colourful tanagers and fascinating forest mammals such as the Three-toed Sloth!

-From the capital San José, we travel first to the lush rainforests of Costa Rica’s Caribbean lowlands, where two nights at bird-rich La Quinta should ensure we start our trip in style.
-Great Green Macaw, Rufous and Broad-billed Motmots, Yellow-throated and Keel-billed Toucans, Chestnut-coloured Woodpecker and Snowy Cotinga are possible here.
+From the capital San José, we travel first to the lush rainforests of Costa Rica’s Caribbean lowlands, where two nights at bird-rich La Quinta should ensure we start our trip in style as Great Green Macaw, Rufous and Broad-billed Motmots, Yellow-throated and Keel-billed Toucans, Chestnut-coloured Woodpecker and Snowy Cotinga are all possible here.

-Next we head to the Talamanca Mountains and two nights at wonderful Rancho Naturalista.
-The views westward from the lodge are superb and its network of forest trails, busy feeders and ‘hummingbird pools’ are the realm of bugling Montezuma Oropendolas, Tawny-throated Leaftossers and the enchanting Snowcap.
-We have a good chance of finding the highly-prized Sunbittern nearby, too!
+Next, we head to the Talamanca Mountains and two nights at the wonderful Rancho Naturalista.
+The views westward from the lodge are superb and the network of forest trails, busy feeders and ‘hummingbird pools’ are the realm of Montezuma Oropendolas, Tawny-throated Leaftossers and the enchanting Snowcap.
+We also have a good chance of finding the highly prized Sunbittern.

-From Rancho, we continue on to the lush pre-montane forests of Tapanti National Park and a two-night stay at nearby Rio Perlas Resort.
-We'll be watching for mixed feeding flocks that can hold Collared Trogon, Prong-billed and Red-headed Barbets and dazzling Spangle-cheeked Tanagers.
+From Rancho Naturalista, we continue to the lush pre-montane forests of Tapanti National Park and a two-night stay at Hotel Alma de Luna.
+We shall watch for mixed feeding flocks that can hold Collared Trogon, Prong-billed and Red-headed Barbets and dazzling Spangle-cheeked Tanagers.

-Climbing higher, we spend a morning on Irazu Volcano seeking Resplendent Quetzal and the reclusive Zeledonia as well as taking in the Crater of Irazu - which is truly spectacular!
-We spend the next two nights in the highlands of the Savegre Valley - home to some of Costa Rica’s most stunning species, including Long-tailed Silky-flycatcher, Flame-throated Warbler and more chances of the fabulous Resplendent Quetzal.
+Climbing higher, we spend a morning on Irazu Volcano seeking Resplendent Quetzal and the reclusive Wrenthrush, as well as taking in the crater of Irazu, which is truly spectacular!
+We spend the next two nights in the highlands which are home to some of Costa Rica’s most stunning species, including Long-tailed Silky-flycatcher, Flame-throated Warbler and more chances of the fabulous Resplendent Quetzal.

-After pausing in the high elevation paramo to try for the localised Volcano Junco and Timberline Wren, we begin our descent of the Pacific slope, pausing to visit the active feeders of Tolomuco Lodge.
+After pausing in the high elevation paramo to try for the localised Volcano Junco and Timberline Wren, we begin our descent of the Pacific slope.
 Our tour concludes amid the lowland forests of Costa Rica’s Pacific coast, with three nights at Hotel Villa Lapas.
-From the raucous bellowing of Mantled Howlers at dawn to the evening roost flights of Scarlet Macaws, our stay here will provide many special memories.
-It is also from here that we will take in the special birds of Costa Rica’s dry northwest - known as the Guanacaste - and enjoy a boat trip along the mangrove-lined channels of the Rio Tarcoles.
+From the raucous bellowing of Mantled Howlers at dawn to the evening roost flights of Scarlet Macaws, our stay will provide many special memories.
+It is also from here that we shall take in the special birds of Costa Rica’s dry northwest, known as Guanacaste, and enjoy a boat trip along the mangrove-lined channels of the Rio Tarcoles.

 FLY LONDON TO SAN JOSÉ

-Our two-week birdwatching tour to Costa Rica begins with a morning departure from London Gatwick on British Airways twice-weekly nonstop service to San José, capital of Costa Rica.
-We’ll be met on arrival in San José this afternoon by our local guide and transfer directly to the comfortable Hotel Bougainvillea.
+Our two-week birdwatching tour to Costa Rica begins with a morning departure from London Gatwick to San José, capital of Costa Rica.
+We will be met on arrival in San José by our Costa Rican guide Herman Venegas and transfer directly to the comfortable Hotel Bougainvillea.
 Night San José

-TO LA QUINTA, VIA LA PAZ HUMMINGBIRD GARDEN, CINCHONA FEEDERS & LA VIRGEN
+TO LA QUINTA, VIA LA PAZ HUMMINGBIRD GARDEN, CINCHONA FEEDERS AND LA VIRGEN

 A walk first thing in the beautiful grounds of our hotel offers a great introduction to our Classic Costa Rica tour.
 We should see our first tropical birds in the form of Crimson-fronted Parakeet, Rufous-tailed Hummingbird, Lesson’s Motmot, Great Kiskadee, Rufous-naped Wren, Blue-grey Tanager, Greyish Saltator, Rufous-collared Sparrow and White-eared Ground Sparrow.